coduinix/practical-security/security.md

 Note:
 * I'm a DEV engineer
-* Who happens to like security stuff
+* Which happens to like security stuff
+* Not a security engineer

 ===